sigurdkampevold/media_mood/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: single
-# classes: wide
-title: An Investigation of the Mood in the Media
+title: "An Investigation of the Mood in the Media"
 header:
   overlay_filter: 0.3
   overlay_image: /images/md-mahdi-8SQ_wsDC0uY-unsplash.jpg